git-plm/gitplm/partnumbers.md

 other parts, but there is nothing stopping you from using a different format for other classes of parts.

-Each group of CCC parts is placed in its own schematic symbol library with the same name.
+## Suggested part categories

 The following CCC groups are suggested for electrical parts:

 - ANA: op-amps, comparators, A/D, D/A
 - CAP: capacitors